CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/presentation.md

 - LSA
 - BERTopic

-Applied to Amaon Reviews → Produces a quantitative comparison using metrics such as:
+Applied to Amazon Reviews → Produces a quantitative comparison using metrics such as:

 - Topic coherence
 - Topic diversity